Nicolas Born: Nicolas Born revival in 2004

 Twenty five years after his death, his youngest daughter, Katharina Born reedited an almost complete and critical collection of his poems, including several unpublished works: Nicolas Born - Gedichte (Wallstein 2004).
-For the book, Born received (for the first time posthumously), the renowned Peter-Huchel-Preis (2005).
+For the book, Born received (for the first time posthumously), the renowned Peter Huchel Prize (2005).

 After the big success of the poetry collection and many positive reviews and reactions, a collection of Born's correspondence is planned for Spring 2007.